InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution.md

 sharing your experience and knowledge on project tooling and setup that might help the upstream project improve and accelerate development cycles.

+Aside from all of those objective criteria there is a component that is very hard to meassure but has been reported both in InnerSource and in Open Source projects alike: People participate, because they find work on those project personally fullfilling and fun.
+Most likely the aspect of being in a position to truely self select tasks to work on does play an important role for that.
+This self selection typically also leads to host projects being very welcoming and supportive as those are key to keeping motivation in contributors up.

 ### Team level motivation

 Rememember that annoying bug that's suddenly fixed upstream?
 Why should your